VersusCenter

 Regular Bike

-A human-powered bicycle using pedal mechanics to convert leg power into motion.
-Available in multiple styles (road, mountain, hybrid) for various terrains and purposes.
+A human-powered bicycle relying solely on pedal force for movement.
+Available in multiple styles (road, mountain, hybrid) for various terrains and uses.

 Weight